Ashraful-Islam-Alif/mastodon-service/README.md

 # MASTODO SERVICE
 ## Technical Stack used & assessment
--Mastodon is a static react homepage website where- Home, About Us, Blogs, Contact us, Subscribe, Discount, and Footer Sections will be visible.
+-mastodon is a static react homepage website where- Home, About Us, Blogs, Contact us, Subscribe, Discount, and Footer Sections will be visible.
 -Without login, the user can’t see the Contact Us and Subscribe sections.
 -In the Navbar login and signout are conditional like, the signout button will be shown if the user is logged in, otherwise, the login button will be shown.
 -After logged-in users are added to the firebase, for making this feature react firebase is used.